-Hardik Pandya is an Indian Cricketer born on October 11th 1993 in Choryasi, Gujarat.
+Hardik Pandya is an Indian cricketer born on October 11th, 1993, in Choryasi, Gujarat.

-The right-handed all-rounder represents Indian Cricket team internationally in all formats of the game.
-Renowned for his confidence, ability to soak up pressure under toughest of conditions, and clean-hitting of the ball, Hardik Pandya has emerged as a pillar of Indian Cricket team in One-day internationals, and Mumbai Indians in Indian Premier League alike.
+The right-handed all-rounder represents Indian cricket team internationally in all formats of the game.
+Renowned for his confidence, ability to soak up pressure under toughest of conditions, and clean-hitting of the ball, Hardik has emerged as a pillar of the Indian team in ODIs, and for Mumbai Indians in the Indian Premier League.

-The unknown cricketer changed the course of the match with his blistering unbeaten 82 runs inning off just 57 balls against the scathing bowling line-up of Zaheer Khan, Dhawal Kulkarni etc. He was integral part of the Baroda team that won Syed Mushtaq Ali trophy in 2013-14.
+The unknown cricketer changed the course of the match with his blistering unbeaten 82 runs inning off just 57 balls against a bowling line-up that included Zaheer Khan and Dhawal Kulkarni.
+He was an integral part of the Baroda team that won the Syed Mushtaq Ali Trophy in 2013-14.

-Hardik Pandya made his T20 international debut against Australia on 27 January 2016.
-With consistent and clutch performances in T20 format helped him become a strong contender for all-rounder slot in One-day internationals.
+Hardik made his T20I debut against Australia on 27 January 2016.
+With consistent and clutch performances in T20 format, he became a strong contender for the all-rounder slot in ODIs as well.
 Later on, he was selected for New Zealand’s tour of India and made his debut at Dharamshala on 16 October 2016.
 He was named Man of the Match on his debut.

 Rise to Glory

-Hardik Pandya became a familiar name in Indian Cricket since his outstanding death over execution that rescued India from an embarrassing defeat against Bangladesh in Super 10 match of T20 World Cup 2016 with a ball to spare.
+Hardik Pandya became a familiar name in Indian Cricket since his outstanding death over execution that rescued India from a embarrassing defeat against Bangladesh in Super 10 match of T20 World Cup 2016 with a ball to spare.

 Hardik holds multiple records in international cricket.
-On his one-day internationals debut against New Zealand at Dharamshala, he became 4th Indian ever to win Man of the match award on debut.
+On his one-day internationals debut against New zealand at Dharamsala, he became 4th Indian ever to win Man of the match award on debut.